Global sensitivity analysis informed model reduction and selection applied to a Valsalva maneuver model: Results

-Figure \ref{oneatatime} displaying 10 samples from the least sensitive parameters varied between their upper and lower bounds (given in Table \ref{parameters}) provides useful insight into how each parameter affects the output.
-Parameters $s_s$, $s_{p,b}$, $\tau_H$, and $\tau_b$ have the least effect on the model output.
-The small effect of changing parameters $s_s$ and $s_{p,b}$ is most likely due to their narrow distributions.
-In Randall et al. \cite{Randall2019_JAP}, these parameters are calculated {\it a priori} and do not vary much among the subjects studied.
-Parameters $\tau_H$ and $\tau_b$ have the least effect on the residual across all analyses.
+where the superscript $S$ denotes scalar SIs.
+Figure \ref{oneatatime} displays $H$ when varying each parameter at 10 equidistant points between their upper and lower bounds (given in Table \ref{parameters}) and all other parameters are held fixed.
+Parameters $s_s$, $s_{pb}$, $\tau_H$, and $\tau_b$ have the least effect visually on the model output.
+The small effect of changing $s_s$ and $s_{pb}$ is most likely due to their narrow distributions.
+In \cite{Randall2019_JAP}, these parameters are calculated {\it a priori} and do not vary much among the subjects.
+Parameters $\tau_H$ and $\tau_b$ have the least effect on the residual for both analyses.

-\subsubsection{Pointwise-in-time Sobol' indices}
+\subsection{Pointwise-in-time Sobol' indices}

-Figure \ref{timevaryingindices} shows results for the most (Figure \ref{timevaryingindices}a), moderately (Figure \ref{timevaryingindices}d), and least (Figure \ref{timevaryingindices}g) influential parameters for the PTSIs.
-In the calculation of the PTSIs, the relative importance of each parameter is determined with respect to each time point.
-Comparisons between parameter influence measures at different time points can be difficult to interpret within one influence trace.
-The total effect SIs ($\mathscr{T}_i (\mathbf{r}; t)$) display rapid fluctuations.
-Since our goal is to determine regions where the influence of certain parameters increase or decrease substantially, the highly oscillatory nature of these solutions makes it difficult to compare the effect of each parameter, especially for the the least influential parameters.

-The most influential parameters are $H_s$, $K_s$, $K_b$, $H_{p,r}$, and $K_{p,r}$ (Figure \ref{timevaryingindices}a).
-Our results show that the sensitivity for $K_b$ does not change significantly during the time interval, which is expected since the baroreceptors are always active.
-Parameters $K_s$ and $H_s$ are most influential, due to the activation of the sympathetic response after the onset of the VM.
-Finally, $H_{p,r}$ and $K_{p,r}$ decrease in influence below $\eta_1$ after the onset of the VM, due to parasympathetic withdrawal that occurs in phase II of the VM.
+Figure \ref{timevaryingindices} shows results for the most (Figure \ref{timevaryingindices}a), moderately (Figure \ref{timevaryingindices}d), and least (Figure \ref{timevaryingindices}g) influential parameters for the PTSIs, which display rapid fluctuations.
+The most influential parameters, $H_s$, $K_s$, $K_b$, $H_{pr}$, and $K_{pr}$ (Figure \ref{timevaryingindices}a), correspond to the scalar SIs.
+Our results show that the index for $K_b$ does not change significantly during the time interval, which is expected since the baroreceptors are always active.
+Parameters $K_s$ and $H_s$ are most influential due sympathetic activation after the breath hold.
+Finally, $H_{pr}$ and $K_{pr}$ decrease in influence below $\eta_1$ after the breath hold due to parasympathetic withdrawal.

-Parameters that remain under the threshold $\eta_2$ at all time include $s_{s}$, $s_{p,b}$, and $\tau_b$.
-The half-saturation values are most likely small due to their narrow parameter distributions.
-It is surprising, though, that $\tau_b$ remains below $\eta_2$, since all the other time-scales rise above $\eta_2$ at least one time point.
-These insensitive parameters are prime candidates for removal via the methods discussed in Section \ref{Methods}.